maxplanck-ie/ATACofthesnake/docs/content/usage.rst

 Keep in mind that the reduced design should be nested within the full design, meaning that all factors and interaction terms in the reduced design should also be present in the full design.

 The output here is similar to the two-group comparison output (though under the `lrt` subfolder), with the difference that there is no group label in the edgeR output.
 Instead, a rudimentary k-means clustering is ran on the significant peaks (calculating k based on the inertia metrics).
-This is applied to the heatmap (which again is only generated if there are sufficient significant peaks to begin with).
 Note that here `--fdr_cutoff` is relevant, but `--lfc_cutoff` is not, even though fold changes are estimated per dropped factor level and available in the output table too.
-By default, if at least 1000 peaks are scored differential under the LRT test, postprocessing is ran.
+By default, if at least 1000 peaks (`--min_sigpeaks`) are scored differential under the LRT test, postprocessing is ran.
 This number can be controlled with the `--lrt-peaks` flag.

 Timecourse